An Analysis of Concept Bottleneck Models: Measuring, Understanding, and Mitigating the Impact of Noisy Annotations: Experimental Details

 \subsection{Implementation Details}

 For concept prediction, we fine-tune InceptionV3~\cite{labelsmoothing}, pre-trained on ImageNet~\cite{ImageNet}, on the CUB~\cite{CUB} and AwA2~\cite{AwA2} datasets.
 The target predictor $f$ is implemented as a single-layer linear classifier, following the standard setup in \citet{CBM}.
 All experiments are conducted with three random seeds, and we report the average performance.
 Training and evaluation are conducted on NVIDIA GeForce RTX 3090 (24GB), RTX A6000 (48GB), and A100 (80GB) GPUs.
+The code is available at \href{https://github.com/LOG-postech/CBM-Noise}{https://github.com/LOG-postech/CBM-Noise}.

 For the \textit{independent} and \textit{sequential} strategies, we use a learning rate of $10^{-2}$; the \textit{joint} model is trained with a learning rate of $10^{-3}$.
 All models are trained for 500 epochs using a batch size of 64 and momentum of 0.9.
 We apply a weight decay of $4 \times 10^{-5}$ and reduce the learning rate by a factor of 0.1 when the validation loss does not improve for 10 consecutive epochs.
 Early stopping is triggered after 15 epochs.
 To address class imbalance in concept labels, we adopt a weighted cross-entropy loss as in \citet{CBM}.
 For models trained with the \sam optimizer, the sharpness parameter $\rho$ is selected via grid search over $\{0.01, 0.05, 0.1\}$, while all other training hyper-parameters are kept consistent with the baseline.
 The optimal $\rho$ is selected based on task accuracy.